gromacs/releng/docs/jenkins-howto.rst

   TODO: Consider either reducing the number of jobs affected, or consider using dynamic triggering configuration to be able to specify the supported branches in a single location.

+* Adjust the list of branches for which :file:`workflow/releng-presubmit.groovy` verifies the matrix configurations by editing the pipeline script.